resilient-vitality/aggregates/README.md

 end
 ```

+_Note:_ the message-handling DSL (`on`) supports passing a super class of any given event
+as well.
+Every `on` block that applies to the event will be called in order from most specific to least specific.

 ### Filtering Commands

-There are times where commands should not be executed by the command logic.
-You can opt to include a condition in your command processor.
-However, that is not always extensible if you have repeat logic.
-Additionally, depending on the complexity of your authorization logic, it can become hard to test.
-To support adding this filtering logic, Aggregates supports `CommandFilters` to provide a simple API for filtering commands prior to a command processor being called.
+There are times where commands should not be executed by the domain logic.
+You can opt to include a condition in your command processor or aggregate.
+However, that is not always extensible if you have repeated logic between many commands.
+Additionally, it violates the single responsiblity principal.

+Instead, it is best to support this kind of filtering logic using `CommandFilters`.
+A `CommandFilter` uses the same Message Handling message-handling DSL as the rest of the `Aggregates` gem.
+This time, it needs to return a true/false back to the gem to determine whether or not (true/false) the command should be allowed.
+Many command filters can provide many blocks of the `on` DSL.
+If any one of the filters rejects the command then the command will not be procesed.

 ```ruby
 class UpdatePostCommand < Aggregates::Command